johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 It is advised to _first_:
 - solve all errors from Standard Validation and
 - solve all errors from Thread Safety.
-I.e.: Enable `VK_LAYER_KHRONOS_validation` and solve all errors reported from it.
-Then TODO. _After_ that is done, enable Synchronization Validation!
+I.e., this would refer to enabling all features of _Core_, _Handle Wrapping_, _Object Lifetime_, _Stateless Parameter_, and _Thread Safety_ in `vkconfig`; and disabling all other features.
+Resolve all errors reported from that configuration before proceeding!
+_After_ that is done, enable Synchronization Validation and disable other features: I.e. only leave _Thread Safety_ enabled, enable _Synchronization_ in addition, and disable all other features (i.e. disable all features of _Core_, _Handle Wrapping_, _Object Lifetime_, and _Stateless Parameter_).

 To tackle down specific Synchronization Validation errors, it is recommended to add additional heavy barriers, that means:
 - Stages `VK_PIPELINE_STAGE_ALL_COMMANDS_BIT`, or `VK_PIPELINE_STAGE_ALL_GRAPHICS_BIT` for graphics pipelines, **and**